William H. Ashley

 William Henry Ashley (c.
-1778 – March 26, 1838) was an American miner, land speculator, manufacturer, territorial militia general, politician, frontiersman, fur trader, entrepreneur, hunter, and slave owner.
+1778 – March 26, 1838) was an American miner, land speculator, manufacturer, territorial militia general, politician, frontiersman, fur trader, entrepreneur and hunter.

 Ashley was best known for being the co-owner with Andrew Henry of the highly-successful Rocky Mountain Fur Incorporated, otherwise known as "Ashley's Hundred" for the famous mountain men working for the firm from 1822 to 1834.

 Early life and ventures

 Although born a native of Powhatan County, Virginia, William Ashley had already moved to Ste.
 Genevieve, in what was then a part of the Louisiana Territory, when it was purchased by the United States from France in 1803.

 Career

 On a portion of this land, later known as Missouri, Ashley made his home for most of his adult life.
 Ashley moved to St. Louis around 1808 and became a brigadier general in the Missouri Militia during the War of 1812.
 Before the war, he did some real estate speculation and earned a small fortune manufacturing gunpowder from a lode of saltpeter mined in a cave, near the headwaters of the Current River in Missouri.
 When Missouri was admitted to the Union, William Henry Ashley was elected its first lieutenant governor, serving from 1820 to 1824 under Governor Alexander McNair.
 Ashley was a candidate in the 1824 Missouri gubernatorial election, losing to Frederick Bates.